geudde/attic-chest/pages/05.season-4/01.meeting-46/06.comet/docs.md

 Nay one, so much o’erpowered with dread,
 Had to a tub of water fled,
 And there for many an hour she stood
-Chin deep within th’encircling flood
+Chin deep within th’ encircling flood
 And hopeless, rather wish’d to die
 A wat’ry death, than broil or fry